ZoomerMedia Limited (ZUM.V) (CVE:ZUM) Shares Gap Down to $0.11

-ZoomerMedia Limited (ZUM.V) (CVE:ZUM) gapped down before the market opened on Wednesday .
-The stock had previously closed at $0.11, but opened at $0.10.
-ZoomerMedia Limited (ZUM.V) shares last traded at $0.10, with a volume of 12,000 shares.
+ZoomerMedia Limited (ZUM.V) (CVE:ZUM)’s stock price gapped down before the market opened on Tuesday .
+The stock had previously closed at C$0.11, but opened at C$0.10.
+ZoomerMedia Limited (ZUM.V) shares last traded at C$0.10, with a volume of 48,000 shares trading hands.

-ZoomerMedia Limited (ZUM.V) (CVE:ZUM) last announced its earnings results on Friday, November 27th.
-The company reported C$0.01 earnings per share for the quarter.
-The firm had revenue of C$10.55 million for the quarter.
+ZoomerMedia Limited (ZUM.V) (CVE:ZUM) last issued its quarterly earnings results on Friday, November 27th.
+The company reported C$0.01 earnings per share (EPS) for the quarter.
+The company had revenue of C$10.55 million for the quarter.

 ZoomerMedia Limited operates as a multimedia company in Canada.
 The company operates through five segments: Television, Radio, Print, Royalty, and Other.
 It is involved in the business of television, radio, magazine, Internet, conferences, and trade shows primarily for the 45 plus age group.
 The company's television properties include Vision TV, a multi-cultural and multi-faith specialty television service; ONE: Get Fit, which offers 24 hours of fitness and healthy living programs; JoyTV that provides a mix of Christian, multi-cultural, local programming, news, views, and music; Faith TV, a channel for broadcasting Christian and local programming; and TVL Channel 5, a linear television channel guide available to households.